Autopassion | Autopassion Euro | Chiptuning NZ

 Emissions and Fuel

-We recommend the use of 98 octane fuel for best results.
+We recommend the use of 98 octane petrol for the best results.
+Use of 95 octane petrol is fine in almost all cases, however, there may be a reduction in maximum torque using this fuel.
+Do not use 91 octane in any car, not even your lawn mower.
 Chiptuning NZ performance tuning complies with EU Emissions Regulations – unless otherwise specified.

 Software Updates

-Naturally, advances in software are made over time in the same way software is updated on laptops and PCs.
-As we make improvements to our performance tuning software, these are applied to the cars we chip to achieve the best performance result possible.
+Naturally, advances in software are made over time.
+As we make improvements to our performance tuning software, these are applied to the cars we tune to achieve the best performance result possible.

 Cautions

-It soon becomes clear why each ECU has to be individually programmed with clever software to achieve maximum reliability, safe gains and driveability.
+It soon becomes clear why each ECU must be individually programmed with correct software to achieve maximum reliability, safe gains and drivability.
 So please be warned of products purporting to do what chip tuning does by fitting, for example, a "tuning box", switchable "power booster" or offering prices that are too good to be true – usually found on online auctions.
 These devices, at best, do nothing.
-But because they can interfere with the data transfer to and from the ECU, disturbances occur within the entire system, which in many cases has led to severe engine damage.
+But because they can interfere with the data transfer to and from the ECU, disturbances occur within the entire system, which in many cases has led to severe engine damage and vehicle faults.

 back to top ^